meryemman/meryemman.github.io/index.md

 ## Experience
 * **03/2020-06/2020**, _Data Scientist Intern_, [OCP Group](https://www.ocpgroup.ma/).
 Mentor: [LABKIRA Imane](mailto:imane.labkira@ocpgroup.ma)

+  **Objectif:**
+   * Monitoring system establishment of the OCP data Lake.
+   * Handling of data lake services (Cloudera distribution of the Hadoop ecosystem).
+   * Use of the ARIMA predictive model.
+   * Predict the status of platform services, by leveraging historical data about their use.
+   * Data Visualization using Tableau software.

 <!-- ## Publications
 * **Yue Wang**, Shafiq Joty, Michael R. Lyu, Irwin King, Caiming Xiong, and Steven C.H.
 Hoi. **VD-BERT: A Unified Vision and Dialog Transformer with BERT**. (**EMNLP 2020**, our VD-BERT has been ranked **No.1** in the [Visual Dialog leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/161/leaderboard/483) from 01/2020-05/2020).\[[paper](https://arxiv.org/abs/2004.13278)\]\[[zhihu](https://zhuanlan.zhihu.com/p/141605303)\]\[[code](https://github.com/salesforce/VD-BERT)\] -->